Jonathan India Player Props: Reds vs. Nationals

-Jonathan India -- .135 average over his past 10 games -- will be in action for the Cincinnati Reds against the Washington Nationals, with Patrick Corbin on the hill, on July 4 at 11:05 AM ET.
+On Wednesday, Jonathan India (batting .179 in his past 10 games) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Nationals.
+He mashed two homers in his last appearance (going 3-for-6) in his last game against the Nationals.

 Jonathan India Game Info & Props vs. the Nationals